8JP8/CardDetectorApp/README.md

 # Playing Card Detector App

-This application utilizes OpenCV and a YOLOv4 pre-trained model from Roboflow to detect playing cards in images or video streams.
+This application utilizes OpenCV and a YOLOv5 pre-trained model from Roboflow or the local pre-trained model to detect playing cards in images or video streams.
 It requires Python 3.10 and several dependencies listed below.

 ## Requirements